thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-03-31-rachel-uwa-school-machines-making-make-believe.markdown

 ---
 title  : "Rachel Uwa Shares the Origins of Her Berlin Art and Technology School"
 ---
-Rachel Uwa, founder of the [School of Machines, Making and Make-Believe](http://schoolofma.org/), presented as a guest of ThoughtWorks Arts in Germany.
+Rachel Uwa, founder of the [School of Machines, Making and Make-Believe](http://schoolofma.org/), presented as a guest of Thoughtworks Arts in Germany.
 The event took place about two weeks before Berlin began shuttering public gatherings due to COVID-19.

 {% include youtube id='Ik8RSxdVYLo'
    ratio='56'